 Below are additional research student forms for other aspects of the research student journey, once your registration is approved.

 You may wish to make a request for approval of expenditure for attendance at conference or purchase of equipment/consumables.

 Do not pay for anything in advance on the assumption it can be reclaimed at some future point.
 You should always check with your supervisor as well as your host School to ensure that they agree the expenditure is appropriate to your studies and can be reclaimed from your host School budget.

 The Transfer Process Explained

-After twelve months, and normally no later than 18 months of full-time study (or part time equivalent), students registered for MSc/MRes with possibility of transfer to PhD, or a Professional Doctorate programme, should apply for transfer using the Transfer of Registration to Doctorate (RDT) Form available below.
-In addition, you should prepare the Transfer Proposal (TP) Form for the assessment team to assess your transfer application.
+After twelve months, and normally no later than 18 months of full-time study (or part time equivalent), students registered for MSc/MRes with possibility of transfer to PhD, or a Professional Doctorate programme, should apply for transfer.
+For the DPT and DPsychPsych, the timelines are different and they should seek advice of the host School.
+The assessment team will record your transfer outcome using the Transfer of Registration to Doctorate (RDT) Form available below, but the research student should prepare a Transfer Proposal (TP) Form for the assessment team to assess as part of a transfer application.
+This document should also include a timeline.
 These forms are available to download below.